nvmwill/nexmo-developer/_documentation/en/bulk/guides/configure-dashboard-account.md

 2. Under 'Setup an integration', select Vonage.
 3. Enter a name for your integration, your Application ID, and your Private Key encoded in base64.

 Once you have your Integration set up it will appear in the list of 'Existing integrations' on the Integrations page.

-## WhatsApp

-### Connecting to WhatsApp

-1. If you don't already have a WhatsApp number to connect, go to ???????
-2. On the [External Accounts Page](https://dashboard.nexmo.com/messages/social-channels), select 'Setup my WhatsApp Business Account' and click Next.
-3. Fill in the fields and click 'Get my WhatsApp number Live' to connect your WhatsApp Number.

-### Updating your WhatsApp Profile

-1. On the [External Accounts Page](https://dashboard.nexmo.com/messages/social-channels), find your WhatsApp number in the list of connected social channels and click Edit.
-2. Here, you can update the information which is publicly visible in the WhatsApp mobile app, including your:
-    * Profile Picture
-    * Business description
-    * Business category
-    * Address
-    * Contact email
-    * Website

-### Link WhatsApp to your Vonage application

-1. If you haven't already, [create an application](#create-an-application).
-2. In the [External Accounts Page](https://dashboard.nexmo.com/messages/social-channels), find your WhatsApp account in the list of connected social channels and click 'Link to an application'.
-3. Select the Application you want to link to your WhatsApp account.
-4. Click 'Link social channels' and find your WhatsApp account in the list; click Link to connect the account.
-5. This will now show as "Linked to this application" under Status.

-## Facebook Messenger

-1. On the [External Accounts Page](https://dashboard.nexmo.com/messages/social-channels), select 'Connect Facebook pages'.
-2. Follow the steps to authenticate and connect your Facebook Business Page to your Vonage account.
-3. In the External Accounts Page, find your Facebook page in the list of connected social channels and click 'Link to an application'.
-4. Select the Application you want to link to your Facebook account.
-5. Click 'Link social channels' and find your WhatsApp account in the list; click Link to connect the account.
-6. This will now show as "Linked to this application" under Status.
+See below for specific instructions on how to connect Salesforce.

-## Salesforce
+### Salesforce

-### Configure your Salesforce Account
+#### Configure your Salesforce Account

 1. In your Salesforce account, click ????? then Setup.
 2. In the left hand menu, click Apps -> App Manager.